 Pros for Starting a Lawn Business

 Flexibility is one of the reasons many people want to start their own business.
-A lawn care business has much to offer and can morph inot something much bigger, if that's what you choose to pursue.
+A lawn care business has much to offer and can morph into something much bigger if that's what you choose to pursue.

-- Stable & Repeat Business: Lawn care accounts are perpetual, meaning ongoing and consistent.
+- Stable and Repeat Business: Lawn care accounts are perpetual, meaning ongoing and consistent.
 Your customer base will need their lawns mowed once a week, making for a stable book of business.

-- Revenue Generating Consumables: Not only do people need their lawns maintained, they need special fertilizers and treatments for weeds and bugs nearly every 4-6 weeks.
+- Revenue Generating Consumables: Not only do people need their lawns maintained, but they also need special fertilizers and treatments for weeds and bugs nearly every four to six weeks.
 These treatments would be considered “consumables”, meaning reoccurring product usage, and this business feature makes for an attractive business model.

-- Scalable: You can start by offering one service (mowing lawns) and build out to other service offerings like landscaping services, new sod installation, gardening, tree trimming, weeding…etc. The myriad of options available will allow you to scale up as customer demands change.
+- Scalable: You can start by offering one service (mowing lawns) and build out to other service offerings like landscaping services, new sod installation, gardening, tree trimming, and weeding.
+The myriad of options available will allow you to scale up as customer demands change.